nangtrongvuon/nangtrongvuon.github.io/_posts/2018-08-08-my-time-at-gsoc.md

 Going beyond a simple status view, I began to dive more in depth into AppKit development, as I learned about `NSPopover`, `NSViewController`, and the many interactions and commands Mac apps tend to support.
 Me and Pranjal started to collaborate on hover, and with Colin's guidance throughout, we got [hover working in Xi-Mac](https://github.com/google/xi-mac/pull/228).
 Even though currently hover and goto definition is still quite rough around the edges, we at Xi already learned alot from implementing these - A lot of nuances that covered Xi's implementation of things such as the core and client relationship began to surface upon interaction with many LSP features.

+As a result of our work, hover was implemented, but definition still needed more work on both core and client, even though a [proof of concept for the definition UI](https://github.com/google/xi-mac/pull/221) has been done.

 ## Beyond GSoC
-Now, nearing the end of GSoC, as expected with the original workplan, right now I'm doing my finishing touches on the initial UI implementation for autocomplete.
-The base support has already been done, and now it still needs a bit more polish before it can get reviewed and merged.
+Now, nearing the end of GSoC, as expected with the original workplan, I'm doing my finishing touches on autocomplete.
+For definitions, there are still work to be done on core side.
+Once the definition behavior has settled on core, I'll do the client work, refining the UI and getting it working in Xi-Mac as well.
+For autocomplete, the base UI has already been done, but the autocomplete feature still needs a bit more polish and a bit more work before it can get reviewed and merged.

 Overall, being with GSoC and the Xi Editor Project was a very meaningful and enjoyable experience.
 After all, growing up as a little kid admiring all those cool programs, I can now proudly say I'm part of that world too - the open source world.
 I'd also like to specially mention Colin, eagerly acting as my guide throughout every step of the way.
 Colin nudged me towards the right direction when I was stuck, shed insights on Xi code and practices in software engineering in general, and be there when I really needed it.
 To me, my period working with Colin has been the period where I've learned the most so far throughout my short beginnings as a software developer.
 Going through a project with a mentor at your side, that's something I think the modern software world needs more of.
 I believe that out of everything, *this* is worth passing on.